Xyvir/Qharbox/README.md

 # Qharbox

-**A modular engine for creating interactive, annotated diagrams directly within Markdown.**
+**A modular engine for creating vector-based annotations directly on blocks of text within Markdown.**

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Qharbox allows you to create rich, graphical callouts and annotations on images without leaving your favorite Markdown editor.
-It's designed for technical documentation, tutorials, and complex note-taking where a static image just isn't enough.
+Qharbox allows you to draw lines, add callouts, and attach SVG primitives to your prose, code snippets, or any block of text without leaving your favorite Markdown editor.
+It is a tool for creating deeply integrated, text-focused diagrams and analyses.

 The project is built on a unique core philosophy that enables powerful features within the limitations of standard text-based formats.

 ## The Core Philosophy: The Quantum-Character Box

 The foundational principle of Qharbox is the **Quantum-Character Box**.
-This concept dictates that all graphical alignment and annotation data is abstracted in terms of a single-dimensional coordinate system, as if every possible position on a 2D canvas could be mapped to a character in a string.
+This concept dictates that all graphical alignment is abstracted in terms of a single-dimensional coordinate system that maps directly to the characters in the text being annotated.
+An anchor point isn't an (x, y) pixel coordinate, but rather a logical address, such as "line 5, character 12."

 This approach treats the annotation data as being in a "quantum" state:

-1.  **As Raw Text:** In its native form, the data is a simple, linear sequence of characters and coordinates.
-It is portable, human-readable, and can be stored in any plain text format.
+1.  **As Raw Text:** In its native form, the data consists of two simple text blocks: the content you are annotating, and the annotation instructions.
+It is portable, human-readable, and version-controllable.
-2.  **As a Rendered Graphic:** When observed by a Qharbox-compatible renderer, this 1D data is "resolved" into a rich, 2D interactive diagram layered on top of its source image.
+2.  **As a Rendered Graphic:** When observed by a Qharbox-compatible renderer, the 1D character-based coordinates are "resolved" into a 2D SVG overlay, creating a rich, interactive diagram precisely aligned with the source text.

-By abstracting complex 2D graphs into a simple 1D format, Qharbox ensures that the source of truth is always just text.
+By abstracting complex 2D drawings into a simple, text-relative format, Qharbox ensures the source of truth is always just text.

 ### A Key Benefit: Graceful Degradation

-A direct and powerful result of the Quantum-Character Box philosophy is **Graceful Degradation**.
-Because the underlying data is just structured text, your Qharbox diagrams remain readable and understandable even in standard Markdown viewers that don't have the Qharbox renderer installed.
-The diagram simply "collapses" to its text state without losing any core information.
+A direct and powerful result of this philosophy is **Graceful Degradation**.
+Because the underlying data is just structured text, your Qharbox diagrams remain perfectly useful even in standard Markdown viewers.
+The annotations simply "collapse" into a separate code block, leaving the source text completely undisturbed and readable.

 ## How It Works: The Two-Block System

-To implement this philosophy in Markdown, Qharbox uses a pair of fenced code blocks.
-A custom Qharbox renderer will intelligently combine these two blocks into one interactive component.
+To implement this in Markdown, Qharbox uses a pair of fenced code blocks:

-1.  **The Meta Block (`qharbox-meta`):** A human-readable block containing configuration, including the source image and its dimensions.
+1.  **The Text Block (`qharbox-text`):** The source text that you wish to annotate.
-2.  **The SVG Block (`qharbox-svg`):** Contains all the 1D anchor data and annotation text, structured within a standard SVG format for rendering.
+2.  **The Annotation Block (`qharbox-annotations`):** An SVG block containing all the vector data (lines, text, etc.) and the character-based coordinates for alignment.

 ---